-By Stephen Hudson.
-Last Updated 23rd September 2024.
+Last Updated 3rd January 2025.
 In this guide, we’ll explain council and local authority compensation claims and payouts.
 If you have questions about filing a claim against the council for an injury, this guide details everything you should know.
-And if you want to take legal action, our No Win No Fee solicitors can help.
+If you want to take legal action, our No Win No Fee solicitors can help.

-Under personal injury law, our local councils have a duty of care to take reasonable actions to keep us safe when on the roads, pavements, leisure centres and other public places that they are in control of.
+Under personal injury law, our local councils have a duty of care to take reasonable actions to keep us safe on their roads, pavements, leisure centres, and other public places.

 However, that duty can be breached.
 If you’re injured as a result of such a breach, you may have grounds to claim compensation from the local council/authority responsible.